ehc-io/ddos-183/docs/setup.rst

   **Accessing the lab environment.**

   #.
-Open a browser and go to http://training.f5agility.com/  Enter your Class# and Student# as provided by your instructor.
+Open a browser and go to http://training.f5agility.com, then enter your Class# and Student# as provided by your instructor.

   #.
 Look for the jumphost virtual machine.
 You will use the xubuntu jumphost for all the labs. (see below)